joh-nah/project0/README.txt

   type this into terminal:

-  git add . (do this ONLY if you've deleted/added any files in your local repo)
+  git add . (do this ONLY if you've added/deleted any files to your local repo)
 --->